ht-diva/jupyterlab_launcher/README.md

 After you enter a password a hashed version will be written to ~/.jupyter/jupyter_server_config.json .
 It is okay if the hashed version is public.

-Now JupyterLab is secure and you will be able to log in with a password using the `http://127.0.0.1:8890/` url without the token.
+Now JupyterLab is secure, and you will be able to log in with a password using the `http://127.0.0.1:8890/` url without the token.